Fun Things To Do in Lisbon

 - Drinks with a rooftop view?
 Park is the place to be!

 - Are you looking for a cool place to have a few drinks?
 Check out the famous “pink street” Rua Nova do Carvalho.
 Sol e Pesca is a very cool spot there.
+It’s one of the most popular things to do in Lisbon at night.

 - The ice cream at Santini is divine, and the place is just so picturesque too.